jbandlow/sage-explorer/README.md

 How to run it
 -------------

-From the sage-explorer directory, run:
+You need sage installed (http://sagemath.org).
+Then, from the sage-explorer directory, run:

     > sage -python sage-explorer

-and connect to the URL it mentions (typically http://127.0.0.1:5000/)
+and connect to the URL that is mentioned (typically http://127.0.0.1:5000/)

 WARNING: AT THIS POINT NO STEP HAS BEEN TAKEN TOWARD SECURITY